sidneyspil/Lab4/Lab4.md

 # Q1: What is your overall conclusion about this variable’s normality?
 Why?

-The variables are normal because the p-values are all above 0.05 for each group.Despite the graphs not looking normally distributed the test shows normality.
+The variables are normal because the p-values are all above 0.05 for each group.It also shows normality because skew and kertosis are within the acceptable range.
+Despite the graphs not showing normality the tests (shapiro, ketrosis, and skew) show that it is normal.

 # Equal Variance between Groups